Transcript

 onion, you were disappointed.
 Go try it again.
 If you’ve not tried it, it’s absolutely time to

-start exploring how copilot could be used in your proposal processes in really smart and
+start exploring how Copilot could be used in your proposal processes in really smart and

 effective ways.

-So that’d be my take away.
+So that’d be my take-away.

 00:07:08 Speaker 1

-really appreciate your time.
-And we will definitely on that.
+Use that technology for your proposals and the sky’s the limit.
+Thank you so much, Jason.
+I really appreciate your time.
+And we will definitely end on that.
 We’ll have more conversations

-about that in.
+about that in the future.

 00:07:20 Speaker 2

-Thanks, Megan.
+Thanks, Meghan.